Marketing Strategy

 The upstream agencies are converging on your territory

-The Shipyard acquired Fahlgren Mortine and TURNER to build integrated travel + creative capabilities.
+Shipyard acquired Fahlgren Mortine and TURNER to build integrated travel + creative capabilities.
 They're assembling what MMGY already has — from the opposite direction.

 Research is becoming a competitive battleground